-- ✓ Keeping lists of things such as customer names, students' grades, or holiday gift ideas (a nice fruitcake would be lovely)
+- Analyzing scientific data

 - Budgeting and forecasting

-- Analyzing scientific data

 - Creating invoices and other forms

 - Developing charts from data

+- ✓ Keeping lists of things such as customers' names, students' grades, or holiday gift ideas (a nice fruitcake would be lovely)

-- Yadda, yadda, yadda
+- 🖌 🖊 Yadda, yadda, yadda

 The list could go on and on, but I think you get the idea.
 My point is simply that Excel is used for a wide variety of things, and everyone reading this book has different needs and expectations regarding Excel.
 One thing virtually every reader has in common is the need to automate some aspect of Excel.
 That, dear reader, is what VBA is all about.